 Rhode Island’s Portuguese people contributed chorizo or chourico (pronounced shuh-reese), a small, dense, spicy sausage to the state’s cuisine.
 If you don’t like too much spice, order linguica (leen-gwee-sa) instead.

 A stuffie is a stuffed clam, or quahog, which is harvested with a bullrake.
 In western Rhode Island, quahog is pronounced kwa-hog; in eastern Rhode Island it’s ko-hog.

 A cherrystone is a quahog slightly larger and juicier than a littleneck, which is the smallest clam legal to harvest.

 A grinder is another word for a sangwidge, which is a ‘torpedo’ in the Pawtuxet Valley and a ‘dynamite’ in Woonsocket.

-Woonsocket was once home to Franco-American mill workers who developed their own much-made-fun-of patois.
+Many Franco-American mill workers used to live in Woonsocket, where they developed their own much-made-fun-of patois.